Wantook/Calendar/README.md

 ### Problem to fix

-* Cannot store the events added yet.
 * Date was not yet fixed.
 If you move from 2024 to 2023 for example, the note added will remain.
-* Convert to dark background.
+I just don't know what to do with this.
+I don't know how I will link the date and time with the app.
 * Clicking dates would output another view.
+Done but I will make the UI better.